CardinalWolsey/bus_route_mapper_done_right/README.md

 This is a project for the JavaScript Full-Stack Development Accelerator at Code Fellows.

-The API will takes GET request for a route number in the King County Metro Transit System's transportaion network and returns a geojson object for displaying that route on a map.
+The API takes a GET request for a route number in the King County Metro Transit System's transportation network and returns a geojson object for displaying that route on a map.

-The API will also take a GET request for a location in lng/lat and a radius for the search and return a geojson array of all the bus routes that come within the given radius of the given location.
+The API also takes a GET request for a location in lng/lat and a radius for the search and returns a geojson array of all the bus routes that come within the given radius of the given location.

 A simple front-end to demonstrate the API can be found at http://bus-route-mapper.herokuapp.com